The 3 Best Handheld Vacuums For Pet Hair of 2026

 3. Best Budget Handheld Vacuum For Pet Hair

-If you want to spend as little as possible on a handheld vacuum for cleaning up pet hair, look at the BISSELL AeroSlim/TurboSlim.
+The BISSELL AeroSlim/TurboSlim is the most compact handheld vacuum on this list, and it's also the most affordable.
+It does a fantastic job of picking up pet hair on rugs and bare surfaces like hardwood floors, shelves, and tables.
 It has a shorter battery life than the Black+Decker dustbuster AdvancedClean+ Pet and a less powerful suction motor, but it's a good choice if you're looking for a cheaper, smaller option for pet hair.
-It does a fantastic job of dealing with pet hair on rugs as well as bare surfaces like hardwood floors, shelves, and tables.
 Unlike the Black+Decker, there's no included miniature turbo brush for cleaning fabric surfaces; however, it has a crevice tool/extension wand to help you clean tight spots and a slip-on soft-bristle tool for cleaning surfaces that scratch easily.

 This handheld vacuum is remarkably compact, taking up roughly the same amount of space as a bottle of wine, allowing you to store it in a large drawer or at the back of a cupboard or cabinet.
 Its simple design makes it easy to maintain, and despite its affordable price point, the dense plastic body feels reasonably solid.
 Unfortunately, and unsurprisingly, given its size, its small dustbin will need emptying after almost every cleaning session.